leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_concepts.md

 * **state** : is the attribute in each **Components**
 * Initial **state** is defined inside the Components class by using the state = {} syntax
 * Each time when **setState** is called, the **render()** function in a Component will be called simultaneously
+* Each react component has its own state.
+State is a collection of values that need to be maintained by component itself

 ```js
  state = {}